-A tender and touching film that is already an Australian legend.
+A tender and touching film that's already an Australian legend.

 When Timothy Conigrave wrote Holding the Man, it was clearly a work of great personal significance.
 The year was 1994, he was 34, and his memory was fading as a result of HIV-related complications.
 The narrative he committed to paper wasn't just his own memoir, but his way of recalling his life-long lover, John Caleo.
 Alas, Conigrave would succumb to his condition before his book was published, but his words, their romance and their plight have persevered to touch the hearts of many.

 In fact, after more than two decades of reader devotion plus several stagings of theatre productions based on the text, Holding the Man comes to cinemas with the weight of considerable history.
 Others, including Walking on Water director and Conigrave's friend Tony Ayres, have previously tried and failed to bring the tale to the screen.
 That filmmaker Neil Armfield and writer Tommy Murphy — who also wrote the play — succeed is no mean feat.
 That they do the story and their subjects justice in a tender and touching film isn't, either.